rebelsky/csc207c/_readings/simple-java-c.md

 Input and output
 ----------------

 Java provides a host of input and output mechanisms.
-While you'll see a lot of sample code that uses `System.out` to print values, I prefer that you use the object-oriented ouptut mechanisms.
+While you'll see a lot of sample code that uses `System.out` to print values, I require that you use more object-oriented ouptut mechanisms.

 To print output, first create an object of class `java.io.PrintWriter`.